 This is Mr. Dale Maharidge’s tale of his dad’s war buddy, Herman Mulligan, how he died, and the mystery surrounding the event.
 He was in a photo hanging in their basement, but his dad never talked about what happened.
 After his father died, Dale set out to solve the mystery of the event.
 Herman Mulligan died after throwing a grenade into a tomb used by Japanese soldiers.
 The tomb contained munitions and exploded, killing Mulligan on the spot.
 Mr. Maharidge wrote a book Bringing Mulligan Home describing his search for information, interviews with people involved, and a trip to Okinawa to put away the ghosts.

 After reading it I was compelled to find the spot where Mulligan was killed, Hill 27.
 I felt like I had connected with the story.
-I read a couple of books describing the Battle of Okinawa and armed myself with a few maps.
-I found Hill 27 the way Mr. Maharidge did, and visited the site several times.
+Reading a couple of books describing the Battle of Okinawa and arming myself with a couple of maps, I found Hill 27 the way Mr. Maharidge did, and have been visiting the site several times after.
 It is unclear exactly which tomb it was where Mulligan was killed, but a visit to the site gives plenty opportunity for speculation.
 There is a cave on the opposite side of the hill, which was used by Japanese forces.